VitorVilela7/SMW-SA1-Pack/README.md

 make the game slower, unstable or even completely unplayable.
 It's extremely important to use an accurate and updated emulator when playing not just regular SA-1 games, but any SMW hack with SA-1 Pack applied.
-Currently it's strongly recommended to play SA-1 games with Snes9x 1.56 and bsnes/higan.
+Currently it's strongly recommended to play SA-1 games with Snes9x 1.56 or newer and bsnes/higan/ares.
 Older or different emulators may not work properly.

 ZSNES in particular, while an extremely popular emulator (specially on the last decade), it lacks many SA-1 features and support, which makes it strongly